 Visual perception.
-To avoid confusing other robots, the robots are only allowed to use the white, green, and red LEDs.
-In particular, orange LEDs are not allowed.
+To avoid confusing other robots, the robots are not allowed to switch LEDs to orange.
 In general, the use of flashlights is not allowed during the games.

 5 Judgement

 The referees are the only persons that are allowed inside the playing area.